Frequently Asked Questions

 Recompose follows all compost-testing regulations put forth by the Washington State Department of Licensing and the Board of Health.
 The pH range of Recompose compost is usually between 6.5 and 7, which is ideal for most plants.

 The entire human composting process generally takes between eight to twelve weeks.
-Our staff will communicate timing and key moments throughout the process.
+Our staff communicate timing and key moments throughout the process.
 Each body spends about five to seven weeks in a Recompose vessel, then the soil is transferred to an aerated bin to cure for an additional three to five weeks.

 Recompose follows all compost-testing regulations put forth by the Washington State Department of Licensing and the Board of Health.
 The pH range of Recompose compost is usually between 6.5 and 7, which is ideal for most plants.